wendyverdonk93/docs/content/integrations/plugins/magento2/manual.md

 The magento2-frontend module has a dependency on the magento2-core and magento2-adminhtml module, so they all will be installed.
 And then you need to have a module which handles the stock in some specific cases.
 Since MSI is not available, you can install the magento2-catalog-inventory module instead.

-Installation process is the same for Magneto Commerce version.
+The installation process is the same for the Magento Commerce version.

 ### 5. Configuration
 1. Log in to the backend of your webshop and navigate to _Stores_ → _Configuration_ → _Payment Methods_ → _MultiSafepay_ → _General Information_.